 Legacy workload tools don’t offer this kind of certainty.
 They require multiple manual fixes and workarounds to accommodate their batch-based limitations.
 As a result, those old legacy tools bring huge amounts of technical debt to the enterprise and result in disconnected process silos that become harder and harder to manage.
 And that’s not even considering if they’ll continue to be supported or updated, which is often a serious concern.

 Connect to Everything

-The best modern workload automation solutions come with connectivity to all technologies, platforms and silos in your enterprise—right out of the box.
-Top solutions include API connectivity so there’s never additional work to connect automated workload processes across the entire complex enterprise—from the mainframe to the cloud.
+The best modern workload automation solutions come with connectivity to all technologies, platforms and business applications in your enterprise—right out of the box.
+Top solutions include API connectivity so there’s never additional work to connect automated workload processes across the entire complex IT environment—from the mainframe to the cloud.